begeekmyfriend/yasea/README.md

 Test
 ----

-You may watch the live broadcasting at [srs.net](http://www.ossrs.net/players/srs_player.html).
+You may build your own private RTMP server [srs](https://github.com/ossrs/srs/tree/2.0release).
 Remember to modify the URL by yourself.
 Have fun!

 **NOTE** if you feel high latency, please check your bandwidth limits and player buffering.